 When animals such as grizzlies (or humans) eat, the elements in their foods leave traces in their body tissues.
-In this project, we are seeking to understand how grizzlies' diets varied through time and space in California using a well-established scientific method called stable isotope analysis.
+In this project, we are seeking to understand historical diets California using a well-established scientific method called stable isotope analysis.
 Our goals are both to understand the historical ecology of grizzlies here and to provide information that will help us map potential future grizzly habitat in this state.

 Team members: Alexis Mychajliw, Andrea Adams, Kevin Brown, Mark Page, Molly Hardesty-Moore, Peter Alagona, Scott Cooper, Zoe Welch

 3. Mapping Potential Grizzly Habitat in California

 Grizzly bears are wide-ranging creatures able to exploit diverse resources and live in a remarkable assortment of habitats, from rainforests to deserts, wherever people are willing to tolerate them.
-This project uses historical records, biological data, social data, geographic information systems, and computer models of population viability to create maps of potential future grizzly habitat in California.
+This project uses historical records, biological data, social data, geographic information systems, and population models to create maps of potential grizzly habitat in California.

 (1) Where in California does potential future grizzly habitat exist?
 (2) Is there enough of this habitat, with sufficient resources and connectivity, to support one or more viable populations?
 (3) Where are the hot spots within and around these potential habitat areas that present the greatest risk for conflict between grizzlies and people?

-Team members: Kevin Brown, Elizabeth Forbes, Molly Hardesty-Moore, Robert Heilmayr, Elizabeth Hiroyasu, Lacey Hughey, Bruce Kendall, Ian McCullough
+Team members: Ian McCullough, Kevin Brown, Elizabeth Forbes, Molly Hardesty-Moore, Robert Heilmayr, Elizabeth Hiroyasu, Lacey Hughey, Bruce Kendall

 4. BearMap: A Historical Atlas of California Grizzlies

-Wild grizzlies may not live in California today, but they left a rich historical record of their long presence in this state in the form of documents, biological specimens, artwork, place names, and monuments.
+Wild grizzlies may not live in California today, but they left a rich historical record of their long presence in this state in the form of documents, biological specimens, artwork, place names, monuments, and mascots.